Skip to content

 Medical Care

-The rules on medical care lie at the heart of modern IHL since the adoption of the first-ever Geneva Convention in 1864, and apply to all types of armed conflict.
-The over-arching principle of protection and care has two facets.
-Protection of the sick and wounded A first set of rules relates …
+The rules on medical care — protecting the sick and wounded and those who treat them — have been at the heart of IHL since the adoption of the first Geneva Convention in 1864.
+Protection of the sick and wounded A first set of rules relates to the beneficiaries of medical care in armed…

-IHL does not prohibit the voluntary movement of civilian populations in situations of armed conflict (e.g., to flee hostilities and seek refuge).
-However, it does prohibit those situations where displacement is forcible – i.e., when the desire to leave is not genuine but rather determined by…
+IHL does not prohibit the voluntary movement of civilian populations in situations of armed conflict (including to flee the righting and seek refuge elsewhere).
+However, it does prohibit forced displacement when the desire to leave is determined by force or psychological coercion.ICRC, Updated…

 Deprivation of Liberty